adrido/minetest-mapper-cpp/doc/manual.rst

 	The geometry can have pixel or block granularity:

-	* **pixel**: interpret the coordinates with pixel granularity.
+	    :pixel: Interpret the coordinates with pixel granularity.

 		  A map of exactly the requested size is generated (after adjustments due to the 'shrink' flag, or possible adjustments required by the scale factor).

-	* **block**: round the coodinates to a multiple of 16.
+	    :block: Round the coordinates to a multiple of 16.

 		  The requested geometry will be extended so that the map does not contain partial map blocks (of 16x16 nodes each).
 		  At *least* all pixels covered by the geometry will be in the map, but there may be up to 15 more in every direction.

 	The geometry can be fixed as requested, or the map can be shrunk:

-	* **shrink**: Generate a map of at most the requested geometry.
+	    :shrink: Generate a map of at most the requested geometry.
 		  Shrink it to the smallest possible size that still includes the same information.

 		  Currently, shrinking is done with block granularity, and based on which blocks are in the database.
 As the database always contains a row or and column of empty, or partially empty blocks at the map edges, there will still be empty pixels at the edges of the map.
 Use `--blockcolor`_ to visualize these empty blocks.

-	* **fixed**: don't reduce the map size.
-What ever is specified using a geometry option, is what will be draw, even if partly or fully empty.
+	    :fixed: Don't reduce the map size.
+What ever is specified using a geometry option, is what will be drawn, even if partly or fully empty.

 		  **NOTE**: If this flag is used, and no actual geometry is specified, this would result in a maximum-size map (65536 x 65536), which is currently not possible, and will fail, due to a bug in the drawing library.

 	The default is normally 'pixel' and 'fixed', if a geometry option was specified.
 See `Legacy Geometry Format`_ for one